Augmented reality is an experience where the real environment is modified by computer-generated objects to enhance a user’s physical world.

 Types of Augmented Reality

 There are primarily four types of AR.
 First, we have Marker-based AR, in which a special visual object (a trigger object), such as a special sign or a QR code, needs to be scanned by a camera.
+Additionally, you can easily create a QR code though many tools online for free.

 The AR device also needs to determine the orientation and position of a marker in order to position the content prepared in advance at a precise place.
 For instance, in order to display an educational animation right onto some paragraph on some page, we need to know that the user is pointing the camera at that particular place.